Fidelity or Fealty, that is the question

 How’s the sound: Fealty

-There are two party when it comes to calling what kind of sound as a true “reference sound”.
-Manufacturers like Etymotic consider flat as a reference while other manufacturers Campfire Audio considers a lively, realistic sound as a true reference sound by implementing how actually music sounds.
-I can see that Dita tried to minimize this gap as much as possible while respecting both parties, resulting to Fidelity and Fealty.
+There are two parties when it comes to calling what kind of sound as a true “reference sound”.
+Manufacturers like Etymotic consider flat as a reference while other manufacturers Campfire Audio considers a lively, realistic sound like a true reference sound by implementing how actually music sounds.
+I can see that Dita tried to minimize this gap as much as possible while respecting both parties, resulting in Fidelity and Fealty.

 Fealty takes a more musical approach to the sound, however same deal as Fidelity – it still keeps that balance.
 While Fealty is stated as a musical sounding IEM, it still achieves the exact detail just as Fidelity does.
 Fealty has more bass quantity than Fidelity, about 40% more.
 The Fealty has a clearer thud on the lows with bigger headroom.
-It also does a better job handling the bass texture and ultra low frequencies, definitely making it more preferable to bass lovers.
+It also does a better job handling the bass texture and ultra-low frequencies, definitely making it more preferable to bass lovers.
 Though the bass doesn’t feel loosened or boomy but stays tightly controlled.
-There’s an additional reverb and amount on the lows, making the bass more elastic and chewy.
-I was concerned of Fealty’s bass response not being fast enough, but nevermind.
+There are an additional reverb and amount on the lows, making the bass more elastic and chewy.
+I was concerned with Fealty’s bass response not being fast enough, but nevermind.
 It bounces back fast with accuracy.